the Texas-Mexico fence at Old Hidalgo Pumphouse

 The US border guard’s scrutiny reminded me of summer 2013 when I visited the Bangladesh-India border from Jaflong, Bangladesh.
 In Hidalgo, a few US border patrol vans had driven by several times, but there were no guns aimed toward us as there had been in 2013 from the Indian side.
 Clearly, we were being studied, not just by the US van driver close to us, but by cameras posted all around us.

 Five years have passed since my friend/artist Pulak took me to Jaflong, Bangladesh.
-Since then, India’s BJP government has almost completed its 2,000 mile-long fence.
+Since then, India’s BJP government has almost completed its 2,000 kilometer-long fence.
 And just as the current US president pushes for funds to build “the wall” that he promised his supporters, countries around the globe that possess arms and wealth are raising barricades to block migration.

 Later, that afternoon, during an invigorating conversation with university students about immigration, border movement, and the rising wall between US and Mexico, I took solace in knowing that resistance against barricades will increase.
 And meanwhile, we can reflect on history, which shows us that human movement cannot be prevented.